-We can report that 53% of all colleagues are female and, of all colleagues holding a senior management role, 50% are female.
-The gender balance at the top of the group has taken time to change because we have maintained a stable senior team.
+We can report that 53% of all colleagues are female and, of all colleagues holding a senior management role, 55% are female.
+The gender balance at the top of the Group has taken time to change because we have maintained a stable Board and senior team.
+Please refer to the Nomination Committee Report for the gender breakdown of the Board.
+The chart to the right sets out our senior management by gender, bonus recipients by gender, the hourly mean and median pay gap and grade by gender.